 Sign an Adoption Contract

-The adoption contract gives you ownership of the German Shepherd, entrusting the pet’s welfare to you and your family rather than the rescue or shelter.
 Adoption contracts may have clauses requiring you to return the dog to the shelter if, for any reason, you are unable to take care of it.
 At last, you can now move to the final exciting step – bringing your dog home!

 6. Bring Your German Shepherd Dog Home

-With the contract signed, you can now pay the adoption fee and bring your German Shepherd home.
-Make sure you have purchased everything you will need, such as a comfy bed or crate, toys, leash, collar, harness, bowls, food, and treats.
-You can head over to this page for my personal recommendations on gear that I use.
+Ensure you have purchased everything you need, such as a comfy bed or crate, toys, leash, collar, harness, bowls, food, and treats.

 Depending on your experience, you can hire the services of a professional trainer to take care of your dog’s obedience classes.
 This will create a solid basis for a loving, loyal, and long-lasting bond between you and your new friend.